Higher Education (HED)

 HED 4230 Reflective ePortfolio (2 Credits)

-The purpose of this course is to assist students by facilitating the transition in to professional positions in higher education.
-A learning portfolio is a required component for completion of the degree program for the master's degree (MA) in Higher Education to demonstrate significant learning about the field of higher education and oneself in the program.
+The purpose of this course is to assist students by facilitating their transition into professional positions in higher education.
+An electronic learning portfolio is a required component for completion of the Master of Arts (M.A.) degree in Higher Education through which students demonstrate significant learning about the field of higher education and themselves.
+Pre-requisite: Completion of a minimum of 32 credits (out of 50) of coursework toward completion of the Master of Arts in Higher Education.
+Registration requires Departmental Approval.

 HED 4235 Organizational Change (4 Credits)